HestHub/nix-config/blog.md

 ```

-One `nixos-rebuild switch` later, and we have tailscale VPN and podman containers ready to go.
+One `nixos-rebuild switch` later, and we have Tailscale VPN and podman containers ready.

 ### nix-shell

-But what if i just need a cli tools once in a blue moon, or just want to get a feel for some alternatives before you permanently install it?
+But what if I only need cli tools once in a blue moon or want to try some alternatives before you permanently install them?

-Thats where the nix-shell comes into play.
+That's where the nix-shell comes into play.

-nix shell lets me create a temporary PATH enviroment, install all the dependencies needed by a package and have it availible only as long as the current session is running.
+Nix shell lets me create a temporary PATH environment, install all the dependencies needed by a package, and make it available only as long as the current session is running.
 Rebooting the system will clean up all the temporary files the package has used.

-So say i need to get some data from a json, but cant be bothered installing jq the normal route: editing config, rebuilding, creating a new generation, just for a one off command?
+So, I need to get some data from a JSON but can't be bothered installing jq the usual route: editing config, rebuilding, creating a new generation, just for a one-off command?

-Lets handle it with nix-shell:
+Let's handle it with nix-shell:

 ``` shell
 hest@nixos ~> jq